 It’s just a matter of a 5-6 hour walk from Phakding to Namche through the winding and narrow routes.
 Hikers can witness exotic wildlife and birds as the trail goes through Sagarmatha National Park.

 The most famous Sherpa village across Khumbu, Namche, has many historical and cultural sites to explore.
 The town has many colorful markets, cheese factories, and primordial monasteries to scour.
 It even has a cultural museum restoring architectural excellence, traditional crafts, and rich history.

 Walking Hours: 4-5 hrs

 A port of entry to Everest, Namche is fancied by trekkers for altitude acclimatization.
-Most of them stop at the village and perhaps take a walk through to tackle bitter weather at higher elevations.
-Many trekkers ascend Syangboche or take a stride of Hotel Everest View to pre-adjust the weather and get a taste of the picturesque view.
+Most of them stop at the village and perhaps take a walk-through to tackle bitter weather at higher elevations.
+Many trekkers ascend Syangboche or take a stride of Hotel Everest View to pre-adjust to the weather and get a taste of the picturesque view.

 Day 04: Trek to Tengboche

 With the otherworldly beauty of Ama Dablam and the emblematic Tibetan monastery, Tengboche no doubt stands from the rest of the village.
 It’s utterly stunning and homey, with a great atmosphere that can spellbind anyone.

 Stretching 9.7 km long from Namche, Tengboche rests atop a hill beside Imja Khola and Dudh Koshi River’s conflux.
 The village walks a long-drawn path from Namche above the ground level and besides the mani walls.

 Since the route to Tengboche is mostly uphill and rugged, it takes hikers slightly more time than usual.
 Some of them may even struggle a bit while going high due to the low air pressure.
 Whatsoever, the trip still gets them pumped up with a drop-dead view of Ama Dablam, windswept foothills, and prayer flags.